Georgetown University Head Women's Soccer Coach Dave Nolan has been a part of the Hoya program for 16 of its 21 years in existence.

-Nolan enters his ninth year as head coach for the Hoyas in 2012, but his 14th overall on the Hilltop, having been an assistant for five years prior to being named head coach.
+Nolan enters his 11th year as head coach for the Hoyas in 2014, but his 16th overall on the Hilltop, having been an assistant for five years prior to being named head coach.

 In his time at Georgetown, Nolan has guided the Hoyas to national prominence over the most successful period in program history, highlighted by the team advancing to the Elite Eight of the 2010 NCAA Tournament.